mandatoryprogrammer/Metafid-Base/README.md

 Metafid-Base
 ============

 This is a repo for the base classes that are utilized by the Metafid coder generator.

+The base classes are not allowed to be used commercially without express written consent from the creator.

 Metafid Description
 ============